API documentation

 ) contains that particular

-implementation, you can look at the basic examples which are included in the
+implementation, you can look at the basic examples that are included in the

 archive.